Members can click here to download an ad-free version of this talk!

 Experience and Attitude Towards Workplace Safety

 This doesn’t mean that newer employees cannot have the same mindset, but it is often very experienced employees who fall into this mindset trap.
-We have all heard stories of experienced workers or supervisors getting seriously injured from becoming complacent towards known hazards.
-It is necessary to be mindful of your attitude towards safety on the job.
+We have all heard stories of experienced workers or supervisors getting seriously injured from becoming complacent about known hazards.
+It is necessary to be mindful of your attitude toward safety on the job.

 Why it is Necessary to Avoid This Mindset

 Do not let experience on the job affect your attitude towards taking the correct steps to work safe.
 Hazards need to be controlled.
-They are only controlled when we as workers take the time to implement the proper safeguards and follow safe work practices.
-Evaluate your attitude towards safety as well as what hazards or work tasks you may have become complacent towards.
+They are only controlled when we as workers, take the time to implement the proper safeguards and follow safe work practices.
+Evaluate your attitude toward safety as well as what hazards or work tasks you may have become complacent towards.